Catherine Township, Kansas

-Catherine Township is a township in Ellis County, Kansas, United States.
-As of the 2010 census, its population was 312.
-It includes the unincorporated settlement of Catharine, Kansas, whose population was 113 in the 2020 census.
+Catherine Township was a township in Ellis County, Kansas, United States.
+In the 2010 census, its population was 312.
+It included the unincorporated settlement of Catharine, Kansas, whose population was 113 in the 2020 census.

+The township was dissolved into Buckeye Township in 2023.

 Geography

-Catherine Township covers an area of 80.43 sqmi and contains no incorporated settlements.
-According to the USGS, it contains two cemeteries: Norman and Saint Catharina.
+Catherine Township covered an area of 80.43 sqmi and contained no incorporated settlements.
+According to the USGS, it contained two cemeteries: Norman and Saint Catharina.